Do I Need to Exercise on GLP3 Programs?

 Exercise isn’t required for weight loss on GLP-1 medication.
 But it’s required for the best possible outcome.
 The combination of medical weight loss therapy and regular physical activity — especially resistance training — produces better body composition, better metabolic health, and dramatically better long-term weight maintenance than medication alone.

 Start where you are.
 Do what you can.
 Build from there.
-Your physician helps you calibrate activity to your treatment phase and physical capacity.
+Your licensed provider helps you calibrate activity to your treatment phase and physical capacity.

 Disclaimer: Exercise recommendations should be adapted to individual fitness levels and medical conditions.
-Consult your physician before starting a new exercise program, especially during active medical treatment.
+Consult your licensed provider before starting a new exercise program, especially during active medical treatment.
 This content is educational only.